 “Escaped” comes from two words: to flee or to be a fugitive and away from.
-Christians escaped by flight from the corruption in the world when we became Christians.
+Christians escaped by flight from the corruption in the world when they became Christians.
 The Christian became a fugitive from the sin capacity at the point of his salvation.

 God delivered us from the world by coming to know Christ personally.

-Our sin capacity perpetuates in us through physical birth (Ps.
+Our sin capacity perpetuates through physical birth (Ps.
 51:5; 1 Ti 2:13,14).
 By being born in the lineage of Adam, we inherit the sin capacity.
 By spiritual birth, we inherit the lineage of Christ (Ro 5:12).
 Both the sin capacity and the divine capacity operate in the Christian until he dies (1 Jn 1:8; 1 Co 3:1).
-The sin capacity does not continue in our resurrection body (Ph 3:21; 1 Co 15:56).
+The sin capacity does not continue in our resurrection body (Php 3:21; 1 Co 15:56).

 We escaped from the sin capacity in principle when Jesus died on the cross.

-Ro 7:24 “O wretched man that I am!
+Ro 7:24-25, “O wretched man that I am!
 Who will deliver me from this body of death?
 25I thank God—through Jesus Christ our Lord!
 So then, with the mind I myself serve the law of God, but with the flesh the law of sin.”

-Ga 5:16 “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh [sin capacity].
+Ga 5:16-17, “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh [sin capacity].
 17For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish.”

-God’s plan does not depend on what we do, it depends on what God does.
+God’s plan does not depend on what we do; it depends on what God does.
 God executed three judgments on the sin capacity:

-- He judged Christ for our sins, 1 Pe 2:24
+He judged Christ for our sins, 1 Pe 2:24